 To guide current and prospective students, parents, employees, and the public, this page contains links to helpful information about The Culinary Institute of America as an institution of higher education from a consumer standpoint.
-For more information, or to request a paper copy of the information provided here, please contact the respective CIA office or the Director of Compliance at Sarah.Putney@culinary.edu.
+For more information, or to request a paper copy of the information provided here, please contact the respective CIA office or the Director of Accreditation and Assessment at Matthew.Ruane@culinary.edu.